Smart Lens

 Please, avoid any rubbing or pressing on the operated eye for one week.
 Avoid heavy lifting for one week, as well as direct contact of water with the eye.
 Diving and swimming as well as visits to the sauna and solarium are possible again after 4 weeks.
 Your treating doctor will discuss details with you.

-Top Smart Lens costs by country
+Smart Lens costs by country:

 The cost of smart lens surgery depends on the experience of the surgeon, the lenses used, the clinic or hospital you choose, and your individual medical history.